ocastorena/mythic-legends/docs/Mythic_Legends_GDD.md

 ### Capture flow

-1. Wild Mythlings spawn in the central Arena.
+1. Wild Mythlings spawn in the central Arena as stationary idle targets.
+They play configured idle animation but do not roam or move their Capture Ring at launch.
 2. Each spawned Mythling creates one visible Capture Ring around itself.
 Capture Rings must never overlap.
 3. A player whose Mythling inventory has available space may build their own capture meter while inside the Capture Ring.
 A player with full Mythling inventory cannot begin or gain capture progress for that Mythling.
-4. A player's meter increases at `CaptureProgressPerSecond` while that player is inside the ring.
+4. A player's meter increases at the spawned Mythling's configured `captureProgressPerSecond` while that player is inside the ring.
-5. A player's meter decays at `CaptureDecayPerSecond` while that player is outside the ring.
+5. A player's meter decays at the spawned Mythling's configured `captureDecayPerSecond` while that player is outside the ring.
 6. Arena weapons consume Stamina and can knock competing players out of a Capture Ring.
 An active Shield absorbs a hit by consuming Stamina, sliding its user back slightly, and granting temporary knockback immunity.
 7. The first player whose meter reaches 100% captures the Mythling.
 The server grants that Mythling to the winner, removes the contested spawn, and clears all other progress for that contest.
 8. An unclaimed Mythling despawns after its configured lifetime.
+Its despawn clears every player's capture progress for that contest.
+9. After a Mythling is captured or despawns, the Arena spawn system creates a replacement as needed to maintain its configured active-spawn cap.

 ### Arena rules

 - Each Mythling is an independent contest; capture progress is never shared between players or between Mythlings.
+- Capture progress and decay are defined per Mythling in metadata, allowing each Mythling to have its own capture difficulty.
+Rarity may inform that tuning but does not prescribe a universal formula.
+- The Arena chooses replacement Mythlings from a rarity-weighted metadata pool; rarity is the primary spawn-selection weight.
+- A player who disconnects during a contest immediately loses all of their progress for every active Capture Ring.
+- If a player reaches Mythling capacity while they have active capture progress, the server immediately clears that progress and displays the inventory-capacity warning.
 - The Arena spawn system must select a different valid position or delay a spawn rather than create an overlapping Capture Ring.
 - Mythling inventory capacity is checked by the server before capture progress begins and again before capture is awarded.
 - The server is authoritative for Capture Ring membership, capture progress, winner selection, inventory changes, and rewards.
 MVP sword contact uses the client-reported architecture defined below.
 - Arena combat does not deal damage or cause player death.
 Knockback, Shield behavior, and temporary knockback immunity create the positional disruption used in Capture Ring contests.
 - A combat client may report a sword target and present immediate feedback, but it may never change capture progress, award a Mythling, determine a winner, or grant any inventory or economy result.
-- Capture progress, ring radius, spawn frequency, active-spawn cap, despawn time, knockback strength, shield behavior, and equipment cooldowns are shared balance configuration—not independently hard-coded in client controllers.
+- Capture rates, ring radius, spawn frequency, active-spawn cap, despawn time, knockback strength, shield behavior, and equipment cooldowns are shared balance configuration—not independently hard-coded in client controllers.

 ### MVP player combat system